UCB-INFO-FRONTEND-WEBARCH/group-project-info253a-fall23-group3/README.md

-# group-project-info253a-fall23-group3
-group-project-info253a-fall23-group3 created by GitHub Classroom Part I - Project Brief
+# Part I - Project Brief
 Interact with your assigned group and submit a project idea One person on the team should create the group’s Github repository, and the rest of the team should be added to the same repo.
 Each team needs to come up with a web application that they would like to build and why.